dart-lang/site-www/src/_guides/libraries/library-tour.md

 <div class="alert alert-info" markdown="1">
 **Note:**
 You don't always need to use the Future or Stream APIs directly.
-In 1.9, Dart added language support for asynchronous coding, using keywords such as `async` and `await`.
+The Dart language supports asynchronous coding using keywords such as `async` and `await`.
 See [Asynchrony support](/guides/language/language-tour#asynchrony)
 in the language tour for details.